Tunbridge Wells (UK Parliament constituency): Boundaries

-The current constituency includes the large town of Tunbridge Wells, as well as most of its borough to the east which is generally rural.
+The current constituency includes the large town of Royal Tunbridge Wells, as well as most of its borough to the east, which is generally rural.

 History

 The constituency was created in 1974, and was originally named "Royal Tunbridge Wells".
 Except for Cranbrook Rural District (previously part of the Ashford constituency) the area had formed part of the constituency of Tonbridge prior to 1974.
 In 1983 the "Royal" prefix was removed from the seat's name.